Enryuuuuuu/embedded-journey/Week01_C_Fundamentals/day08_Datasheet_and_Register_GPIO/README.md

 Register to set pin act as an output & input:

-- GPIO_ENABLE_REG : this register allow you to set all of pin that available in this register as output or input at once(lot of pin and condition(input or output) in one program)
+- GPIO_ENABLE_REG : This register allows you to configure multiple pins as either inputs or outputs in a single operation.(lot of pin and condition(input or output) in one program)
-- GPIO_ENABLE_W1TS_REG : this register allow you to set only one register to act as output (one pin one program)
+- GPIO_ENABLE_W1TS_REG : This register allows you to safely set a single pin to act as an output without affecting other pins.(one pin one program)
-- GPIO_ENABLE_W1TC_REG : this register allow you to set only one register to act as input (one pin one program)
+- GPIO_ENABLE_W1TC_REG : This register allows you to safely set a single pin to act as an input without affecting other pins.(one pin one program)

 ===============================================================